snokvist/steam_wfb-ng/README.md

 add wlan reconnect in case the adapter is pulled out or losing connection. reconnect every 3s?
 OK

 add a config script to ask for wlan choice or continue with current. maybe additional choice for some more? mini configurator from game mode

+tiny up antenna graphs, add graphs for mbit in/out?